 Gardens are not made by singing, ‘Oh, how beautiful,’ and sitting in the shade.Rudyard Kipling

 It is good to dream and plan the kitchen garden, or any garden for that matter.
-But, if you want any dream or goal to come to fruition, it all begins with the first action toward the goal.
+But, if you want any dream a goal to come to fruition, it all begins with the first action toward the goal.

 There is a Buddhist saying that may seem banal, but I find it a consistent mantra in my daily life: good in the beginning, good in the middle, good at the end.